FAQ

 Can I bring my own food and drink?

-No. We will have catering and a bar available on site.
+No. We will have catering and a bar available on site so we ask that you don’t bring your own food or drink, except water.

 I can’t make it anymore, can I give someone else my ticket?

 Yes.
-If you contact us by email info@thenestcollective.co.uk we can transfer your ticket to someone else for you.
+If you contact us we can transfer your ticket to someone else for you.
 If you would like to do this you will need to contact us at least two weeks prior to the event.

 What should I bring?

-For our outdoor events make sure you’ve got enough layers / warm clothes in case it turns chilly, and any wet weather gear if it looks like rain.
+This is an outdoor event so make sure you’ve got enough layers / warm clothes in case it turns chilly, and any wet weather gear if it looks like rain.
 Otherwise, just bring yourself!

 Can I turn up at any time?